SeqWare/seqware/seqware-distribution/docs/site/content/docs.md

 workflows, automates the launching of workflows, and identifies failed workflows.
-This user is responsible for the components that allow the User and Developer to do their work and, consequently, this role is responsible for setting up and maintaining the various SeqWare componenents.
+This user is responsible for the components that allow the User and Developer to do their work and, consequently, this role is responsible for setting up and maintaining the various SeqWare components.

 ## SeqWare Overview